OWASP/passfault/README.md

 # Welcome to OWASP Passfault
 ### Objective: Do Passwords Better!
+NOTE: This project has been discontinued, but the zxcvbn project has a very similar approach and has been quite successful.
+We recommend using that library.

 ## Running the Command-line Interface:
 1. install java 8 jdk